 Colin Hurd is working to drive high-tech solutions from Iowa onto farm fields all across the land.

-“We’re taking cutting-edge technology and applying it to agriculture in a way that no one has ever done,” said Colin Hurd, founder and CEO of Ames-based Smart Ag.
+“We’re taking cutting-edge technology and applying it to agriculture in a way that no one has ever done,” said Colin Hurd, founder of Ames-based Smart Ag, which was acquired by Raven Industries.

-Specifically, Hurd and his team are applying driverless technology to tractors.
+Specifically, Hurd and his team apply driverless technology to tractors.
 They’ve developed a retrofit kit that can be added to a standard tractor to make it autonomous.
 Once equipped, the tractor connects with cloud-based Smart Ag software to perform various farming functions.

 “Our goal is to take that technology, apply it to a big problem and hopefully change the way we farm in the future,” said Hurd, who founded the investor-backed company in 2015 to address the issue of labor scarcity.